ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/entity-management.md

 The default property name for an identifier is `id` and is of type `string` or `number`.

-It is possible to specify a custom ID selector, but the return type must still be `string` or `number`.
-Custom ID selector should be provided when adding or setting an entity.
+It is possible to specify a custom ID selector, but the return type must still be a `string` or `number`.
+Custom ID selectors should be provided when adding or setting an entity.
 It is not possible to define it via `withEntities`.

 Therefore, all variations of the `add*` and `set*` functions have an optional (last) parameter, which is an object literal and allows to specify the `selectId` function.